siv-radio/siv-radio.github.io/content/lic/index.md

 ## Software

-Except where otherwise noted, the example programs and other software provided by Igor Sivchek on this website (SIV-Radio) are made available under the OSI-approved [MIT license](https://opensource.org/license/mit).
+Except where otherwise noted, the original software on this website is made available under the [MIT license](https://opensource.org/license/mit).

 {{< collapse summary="**MIT License**" >}}
 ```text